mascam97/laravel-inertia-notes/README.md

 - Install all the package from Jetstream and Sail.
 - Create a basic CRUD, each user manages its data.
 - Create a Middleware to allow request about notes just from its owner.
-- Implement testing to the CRUD and Middleware with PHPUnit.
+- Implement testing to Models, Controller (the CRUD) and Middleware with PHPUnit.

 ## Getting Started :rocket: